-The graphs below show the long-term view of the house market in Blacktown, both for sales and for rentals.
-You can see that the sales of houses continued to increase from 2007 up to the end of 2017 – with a couple of slight dips along the way.
+HtAG graphs show the long-term view of the house market in Blacktown, both for sales and for rentals.
+The sales of houses continued to increase from 2007 up to the end of 2017 – with a couple of slight dips along the way.

 Since the beginning of 2017 house sale volumes have fallen and HtAG predicts that this trend will relent a little, but with volumes still much lower than their peaks earlier in the decade.
 Rising demand caused prices to rise and similarly, falling demand for houses has marched in step with falling median prices.
 HtAG expects that the small rises in demand in the forthcoming quarters will not drive prices higher.